rails/rails/guides/source/action_view_overview.md

 #### auto_discovery_link_tag

-Returns a link tag that browsers and news readers can use to auto-detect an RSS or Atom feed.
+Returns a link tag that browsers and feed readers can use to auto-detect an RSS or Atom feed.

 ```ruby
 auto_discovery_link_tag(:rss, "http://www.example.com/feed.rss", {title: "RSS Feed"}) # =>